 This research was supported by REIF and OPAN awards (2013-15).
 It investigated innovative ways to support the wellbeing of people with dementia through the development of sensory e-textiles and ‘smart’ garments.
 The research aim was to design, prototype and evaluate sensory textiles embedded with smart technology in order to stimulate, amuse and engage people with late stage dementia.
 The work was informed by a research development group including older people, health professionals, carers, technologists and designers.

 Making a Difference

 This OPAN funded research builds on findings from Cathy’s previous ‘Permission to Play’ AHRC funded research with University of Strathclyde concerning playfulness, creativity and wellbeing in adult life.
-Ludic playfulness has been shown to support subjective wellbeing, encouraging living in the moment, absorption and providing new mental spaces that stimulate imaginative thinking.
-This research scopes the development of new craft based activities that incorporate emerging technologies, to promote open-ended, non-goal orientated play for people with late stage dementia.
-It has brought together a range of experts from the fields of healthcare, design and technology, in participatory design research.
+Playfulness has been shown to support subjective wellbeing, encouraging living in the moment and providing new mental spaces that stimulate imaginative thinking.
+This research scoped the development of new craft-based activities that incorporate digital technologies, to promote open-ended, non-goal orientated play for people with late stage dementia.
+It brought together a range of experts from the fields of healthcare, design and technology, in participatory design research.

 Other previous research projects include: drawing and wellbeing, investigations using 2 and 3D digital print technology to explore sensory perception; crafting processes and hand use; collaborative creativity using digital technology.
 More information about Cathy’s previous research can be found on: